i-RIC/gui_user_manual/source/05/01/02_vis2dbirdeye.rst

 :numref:`image_post2dbirdeye_contours_by_displaysetting` shows an example of displayed contours for each [Display Setting] setting.

-With iRIC 3.0, it is now possible to visualize contours for multiple calculation results at the same time.
-To visualize multiple contours, please check on the check boxes for multiple items in the object browser.
+With iRIC 4.0, it is now possible to visualize contours for multiple calculation results at the same time.
+For example, you can visualize bed elevation and water surface elevation at the same time.

+To show multiple contours, select "Scalar (node)" and select "Add" from right-clicking menu.

 .. _image_post2dbirdeye_contour_dialog: